rocky-linux/documentation/docs/guides/web/apache_hardened_webserver/ossec-hids.md

 `ossec-hids` looks at the logs to try and decide if an attack is underway, and whether to apply mitigation.
 It also sends reports to the server administrator with a notification, or a message regarding a mitigation procedure launched based on what `ossec-hids` has seen.

-To edit the configuration file enter:
+To edit the configuration file, enter:

 ```
 vi /var/ossec/etc/ossec.conf